MegarkFunk1n/Megarks-Samplebanks/README.md

 # Megarks-Samplebanks

 Here you will find samples of character that only have an instrument for a vocals (ex. agoti) for characters that arent that used on fnf covers that often or used at all
 Or chromatic scales for ones that arent used

 The only rule is to credit me and the respective mod creator's

 Requierments:
-Flstudio (these are samples for the Sampler/slice plugin of flstudio) List of samples/chromatic scales right now:
+Flstudio (these are samples/chromatics for the Sampler/slice plugin of flstudio)

+List of samples/chromatic scales right now:
-[Character name] - [Original mod] (creator of the mod [will only take director/owners]) Hotdog vendor - From Vs hotdog vendor mod (created by Dup4Life)
+[Character name] - [Original mod] (creator of the mod [will only take director/owners])

+Hotdog vendor - From Vs hotdog vendor mod (created by Dup4Life)

 Scrapeface - From Vs Scrapeface mod (created by Lemonemy/DeltaB)